Project Ghana

 Cape Coast Castle

-Moderate Accommodations
+Sample Accommodations

-$500 non-refundable deposit to hold your spot!
+Only a $500 non-refundable deposit is needed to hold your spot!

 INCLUDED